hurchalla/modular_arithmetic/README.md

 ### With CMake

-If you're using CMake for your project and you wish to add this modular arithmetic library to it, then clone this git repository onto your system.
+If you're using CMake for your project and you wish to add the Clockwork modular arithmetic library to it, then clone this git repository onto your system.
 In your project's CMakeLists.txt file, add the following two lines with appropriate changes to their italic portions to match your project and paths ( an easy replacement for *your_binary_dir* is ${CMAKE_CURRENT_BINARY_DIR} ):
 add_subdirectory(*path_of_the_cloned_modular_arithmetic_repository* &nbsp; *your_binary_dir*/modular_arithmetic)
 target_link_libraries(*your_project_target_name* &nbsp; hurchalla_modular_arithmetic)